SitePen/dgrid/doc/usage/Customizing-Skins.md

 easily extensible.
 All skins consist primarily of a series of variable definitions, which are used by `skin.styl` to generate commonly-used styles.

+In order to further customize dgrid skins externally to dgrid itself, you will need to either install Stylus and Nib globally (i.e. `npm i -g stylus nib`), or implement a workflow (e.g. via npm scripts or Grunt) which incorporates them as dependencies (see dgrid's `package.json` and `Gruntfile.js` for example).

+If running stylus from the command line, you will need to pass `-u nib` in order for requires/imports of nib components to work.

 The following is the general format for skins, and can be followed to create new skins as well:

 ```